amdajani/API/credit-card/readme.md

-# Credit Card Validation API
+# Credit Card Validation REST-ful API

 ## Description
 This API allows users to validate credit card numbers and determine their type.